 Irrigation (Disinfection) and Root Canal Filling

 After the pulp or remains of sealing material from previous endodontic treatments has been removed, the pulp chamber and root canal system present in the roots are properly disinfected in order to eliminate all bacteria.
-After conveniently prepared the canals are able to receive the filling, as a rule carried out with Gutta-Hanger, a derivative of vegetable resin.
+After conveniently prepared, the canals are able to receive the filling, normally performed with Gutta-Hanger, a derivative of vegetable resin.
 When the canals are filled, the tooth is hermetically sealed with cement and restored in order to regain its natural appearance.